 They also have a baby gift section where many of the clothing sets come in a beautiful gift box (those items will have the words "gift box" in the product title, and when you look at the product details it will show you a pic of what the gift box looks like).
 This is something you won't find anywhere else.
 Besides clothing sets, in the baby gift section you'll find other things like board books, soft toys, and teething rings, all of them very high quality.

-Janie and Jack is priced a little higher than the other places I'm mentioning here, so if it's above your budget don't despair - there's plenty of other options on this page, although admittedly none with such a strongly high-end traditional look.
+Janie and Jack is priced a little higher than the other places I'm mentioning here, so if it's above your budget don't despair - there's plenty of cheaper options on this page, although admittedly those don't have such a strongly high-end traditional look.
 It's a good idea to take a look online and see, because if you can afford Janie and Jack it's worth it.

 The universally loved brand OshKosh B'gosh is a great choice for baby!
 And it's not as pricey as you might think it is - when they're having a sale, their pricing is in line with the more budget-friendly brands like Carter's.
 They have traditional styles with a casual twist, for example polo-neck onesies for baby boy.
 To get started, you can find their collection of baby boy clothes here and baby girl clothes here.
 They don't do gender-neutral, unfortunately.